Karadzhalovo Solar Park

-The Karadzhalovo Solar Park is a 60.4 megawatt (MW) solar farm, the largest in Bulgaria.
+The Karadzhalovo Solar Park is a 60.4 megawatt (MW) solar farm, one of the largest in Bulgaria.
 It has 214,000 photovoltaic panels, and cost 350 million Bulgarian lev (approximatively $248 million).

 It has been completed in March 2012 after 4 month of construction.

 Financing

 The total project cost amounting to 181.4 million in Euro was financed by: